eShe is an independent digital media platform based in New Delhi that amplifies women’s voices and stories about our

 That’s why the magazine has launched its trademarked series of personal-growth workshops for women and teenagers called Shine Your Light®.
 These are travelling across India and are held in groups of 30 to 40 participants.
 Join the Facebook group here.

 Aekta Kapoor is the founder and editor of eShe magazine, and the founder of the nonprofit peacebuilding initiative South Asia Union.
 After a long career as an award-winning lifestyle and fashion journalist heading prestigious publications and websites, Aekta now focuses on gender equality, social justice and peacebuilding through her writing and initiatives.
-She was mentor for The DO School’s Industry Disruptor 2020 by WeEmpowerAsia, UN Women, in India and Europe, and for the NITI Aayog-UN Investor Consortium for Women Entrepreneurs 2020.